John Anthony Kaiser

-John Anthony Kaiser (November 29, 1932 – August 23, 2000) was a Roman Catholic priest and Mill Hill father from Perham, Minnesota, US, who was assassinated near his mission at Morendat, near Naivasha town in Rift Valley Province Kenya.
+John Anthony Kaiser (November 29, 1932 – August 23, 2000) was a Roman Catholic priest and Mill Hill father from Perham, Minnesota, US, who was assassinated near his mission at Morendat, near Naivasha, Rift Valley Province, Kenya.

 Early life

 John Anthony Kaiser was born in Perham, Minnesota, USA.
 John attended Saint John's Preparatory School and St. John's University in Collegeville, Minnesota, for two years before he joined the army in 1954.
-He was a paratrooper, and advanced to the rank of Sergeant.
-He graduated from Saint Louis University in 1960, with a BA in English Literature.
+He was a paratrooper and advanced to the rank of Sergeant.
+He graduated from Saint Louis University in 1960 with a BA in English Literature.
 While in St. Louis, he joined the Knights of Columbus.
 From here, he went to St. Joseph Seminary in Mill Hill, England, where he studied from 1960 to 1964.
-Kaiser was ordained in St. Louis for the Mill Hill Fathers in 1964, and was sent to their missions in Kenya.
+Kaiser was ordained in St. Louis for the Mill Hill Fathers in 1964 and was sent to their missions in Kenya.

 Maela refugee camp

 Kaiser spent 20 years in the missions in the Kisii Diocese.
-Over that time the Catholic population had doubled, so that 48 priests were ministering to more than half a million Catholics in the diocese, many living in grinding poverty.
+Over that time the Catholic population had doubled so that 48 priests were ministering to more than half a million Catholics in the diocese, many living in grinding poverty.
 In 1993, he was reassigned to the Maela refugee camp in the Ngong Diocese.
 Refugees fled to the camp as a result of tribal violence, armed gangs driving them from their homes and then torching the buildings.
 Kaiser and others thought the government was fomenting the violence as part of a land grab.
-Amid international attention, on Christmas Eve, 1994, the camp was closed and the refugees were forcibly resettled.
+Amid international attention, on Christmas Eve, 1994 the camp was closed and the refugees were forcibly resettled.
 Kaiser protested the closing, but he was arrested, beaten, and released into the bush.
 Following these events, Kaiser was reassigned to preach to the more distant Maasai at Lolgorian Parish.

 In 1998, at great personal risk, Kaiser testified before the Akiwumi Commission, investigating the causes of the violence and the closing of the camp.
 In public, sworn testimony, Kaiser fingered prominent cabinet ministers in the incumbent government, as well as the then-President, Daniel arap Moi.
 His testimony was quashed.
 The report of the commission was released on October 18, 2002.
-It confirmed the charges made by Fr.
-Kaiser, "indicted ... senior officials", and "accused senior officials of giving inflammatory speeches and in some cases financing persons responsible for the violence."
+It confirmed the charges made by Kaiser, "indicted ... senior officials", and "accused senior officials of giving inflammatory speeches and in some cases financing persons responsible for the violence."

 Kaiser had also helped two schoolgirls in summer 1999.
 The girls claimed they had been raped by Julius Sunkuli, a cabinet minister in the Moi government.
 Sunkuli is alleged to have offered money for an abortion, but the girl, a fourteen-year-old named Florence, decided to keep her baby.
 Kaiser put the girls in touch with the Kenyan Federation of Women Lawyers, FIDA-Kenya.
 The attorneys submitted the evidence to the government, but Sunkuli was never charged.
 Instead, police stormed the building where the girls were hiding.